 Because J-Hooks have less material than standard sling hooks, they have a lower Working Load Limit than most other types of hooks.

-Grab Hooks are designed with a special narrow throat used to “grab” and shorten or hold a length of chain used in overhead lifting applications.
+Grab hooks are designed with a special narrow throat used to “grab” and shorten or hold a length of chain used in tie-down applications and in load-rated lifting slings.
 The throat engages the chain between the links for quick non-slip handling.
+Grab hooks are manufactured to be used with a specific size and grade of chain.
 There are two types of grab hooks, so the end-user should understand what type of grab hook they’re using prior to lifting a load into the air:

 Drum / Barrel Hooks